| American Bladesmith

 | Steve Culver :

-Steve is a Journeyman Bladesmith in the American Bladesmith Society
+Steve is a Master Bladesmith in the American Bladesmith Society

 and is also a gunsmith. |